se-edu/learningresources/contents/scala/Scala.md

 tuple.
 In this case, the code will have a variable `smaller` holding the first element of the tuple, and another variable `rest` holding the second element of the list.
 **Pattern matching** is the easiest way of fetching the two parts of the tuple.

+# Getting Started
+There are mainly two ways to work in Scala.

+1. Using the **INTELLIJ IDE**.
+Refer to the [instructions](https://docs.scala-lang.org/getting-started-intellij-track/getting-started-with-scala-in-intellij.html) for more details.
+2. Using the **command line**.
+Refer to the [instructions](https://docs.scala-lang.org/getting-started-sbt-track/getting-started-with-scala-and-sbt-on-the-command-line.html) for more details.

+A more detailed tutorial can be found here: [Tour of Scala](https://docs.scala-lang.org/tour/tour-of-scala.html)

 </div>